 In 2004, Google representatives approached the Urchin team at a trade show.
 Months later, in 2005, the acquisition was announced for a rumored $30 million.
 Most of the founders became executives at Google, and Urchin On Demand became Google Analytics.

-Google proceed to build Google Analytics out into the most widely-used analytics solution in the world.
-And they proceeded to let Urchin, the client-hosted server log solution, languish.
+Google proceeded to build out Google Analytics into the most widely used analytics solution in the world.
+And they proceeded to let Urchin, the client-hosted server-log solution, languish.
 Many an Urchin customer cried foul.
-Others observed that there was a clear trend away from server log analytics solutions, in general.
+Others observed that there was a clear trend away from server-log-analytics solutions, in general.

 That was a blow to any company invested in the client-hosted Urchin solution.
 But Google’s focus on Google Analytics ended up working out for them — they’re far and away the market leader in the Analytics and Tracking industry.
 According to BuiltWith.com, almost 28 million active websites use Google Analytics.
 New Relic is its nearest competitor, trailing far behind with under 1 million active websites.

-But even Google Analytics still placed a strong emphasis on everybody’s favorite vanity metric: page views.
+Even the earlier days of Google Analytics placed a strong emphasis on everybody’s favorite vanity metric: page views.
 This powerful technology was being employed to answer the question: “How many people are looking at my website?”
-In some sense they were glorified hit counters.
+In some sense, they were glorified hit counters.

-The future of analytics was yet to come, and, catalyzed by the rise of mobile analytics, it would move far beyond page views.
+But the future of analytics was yet to come.
+Catalyzed by the rise of mobile analytics, it would go even further.
 The next step in the evolution of analytics was on its way: event tracking.
-Unlike the early days of web analytics, we would soon see a shift from pageview-centric website analytics, to event-centric product analytics.
+Unlike the early days of web analytics, we would soon see a shift from page-view-centric website analytics to event-centric product analytics.